How to Use PhotoShelter for High-Volume Photography

 Can PhotoShelter be used for high-volume photography?

-Many photographers, schools, universities, sports organizations, and media teams use PhotoShelter for high-volume photography workflows because it helps organize, manage, and deliver large image libraries.
+Yes.
+PhotoShelter can be used for high-volume photography workflows because it helps organize, manage, and deliver large image libraries.

 Snapizzi integrates directly with PhotoShelter to help automate organization, reduce manual work, and streamline delivery.